defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 ### Update `dist\AuthHelper.exe.config`

-- We need to replace `test` with our executabe name our executable name without the extenaion (`AuthHelper`).
+- We need to replace `test` with our executable name our executable name without the extension (`AuthHelper`).
 - Next we need to update the value of `appDomainManagerType` to be something else `NewAuthHelper`.
 - Finally lets make `privatePath` a relative path `.`